 Hi, I’m Peter Willis

-From 1995 to 2014 I linked up with a small but growing band of pioneers in the field of sustainability, helping leaders in business and city government shift their thinking about critical social and environmental trends and their implications.
-In the last 12 years of this period I was the South African Director of the University of Cambridge Institute for Sustainability Leadership.
-There I designed and facilitated numerous senior executive programmes, including the annual 3-day residential Prince of Wales Business & Sustainability Programme.
+From 1995 to 2014 I worked alongside pioneers in sustainability leadership, helping business and city leaders understand and navigate critical socio-environmental challenges.
+For much of that time I served as South African Director of the University of Cambridge Institute for Sustainability Leadership, where I designed and led senior executive programmes — including the annual 3-day Prince of Wales Business & Sustainability Programme.

-In light of the work I had been doing since 2022 to bring our Simon’s Town community into a genuine conversation about the highly polarizing issue of baboons entering our residential areas, Clarence Ford invited me to talk about how one can bring people with widely different opinions closer together.
+In light of the work I had been doing from 2022-24 to bring my local Simon’s Town community into a genuine conversation about the highly polarizing issue of baboons entering our residential areas, Clarence Ford invited me to talk about how one can bring people with widely different opinions closer together.
 We spoke for c.20 minutes and I set out the basic approach I use in mediating conflict.

 In a true conversation we find ourselves making space for the other’s particularities – of look, of voice, of character - which previously we might have pushed away from us as being unbearably different.”